 By selecting regional authorities that are very different both structurally and in terms of size, the divergent starting points in the various municipalities* are taken into account.
 Germany’s decentralised settlement structure and its regional and cultural diversity are part of the Federal Republic’s economic success story.
 However, there is a danger that existing imbalances between regions and within regions could be exacerbated, with out-migration and aging putting the economic viability of infrastructure facilities in doubt and meaning that local public services can no longer be guaranteed everywhere.
 There is no panacea for the challenges associated with these developments.

 The objective of DWK is to make municipalities “demography-proof”.
 What exactly “demography-proof” means depends on each respective municipality.
-The eight municipalities selected here have to be considered in a differentiated way, taking into consideration their particular character and distinctive features.
+The ten municipalities selected here have to be considered in a differentiated way, taking into consideration their particular character and distinctive features.
 This will allow the processes leading towards a demography-proof municipality that are to be developed over the course of the project to function as a model for other, similar local municipalities.

 It is important that, by the end of the project, structures and processes have been permanently established and that these are transferable to other municipalities facing similar challenges.
 In particular, it is important that …